jorgelgf/notes/README.md

 # Notes

-### An application notepad simple using ReactJs + Typescript with persisting data into localStorage
+### An application notepad simple using React + Typescript with persisting data into localStorage

 ## Desktop